 How Long Does It Take to Become an SDET?

-Months 3 to 6 — Intermediate level.
-Full framework built and pushed to GitHub.
+- Months 3–6 — Intermediate level.
+Build a full framework and push it to GitHub.

-If you already have QA experience, you are starting ahead of most beginners.
-You already understand testing concepts, bug reporting, and test case design.
+If you have QA experience, you already start ahead of most beginners.
+You understand testing concepts, bug reporting, and test case design.
 You just need to add programming on top.

 What to learn: